 We use cookies and similar tools to give you the best website experience.
 By using our site, you accept our Websites Privacy Policy.

-At NYU Langone, reconstructive microsurgeons may use a technique called vascularized lymph node transfer, in which healthy nonessential lymph nodes from the groin or other parts of the body are removed and transplanted to the armpit.
+At NYU Langone, reconstructive microsurgeons may use a technique called vascularized lymph node transfer, in which healthy nonessential lymph nodes from the abdomen or other parts of the body are removed and transplanted to the armpit.
 The surgeon uses a microscope to operate on very small structures, such as blood vessels.

 Learn more about our research and professional education opportunities.